What happens before the loop? → From problem to finished plan in 4 steps

 Three phases so far.
 Fourth already in testing.

 I didn't invent this.
 Neither did Matt Pocock.
-The loop comes from Geoffrey Huntley, May 2025.
+The loop comes from Geoffrey Huntley, 14 July 2025.
 Matt picked it up in his 2026 workshop, structured it cleanly, and tied it to a TDD skill.
 I took Matt's version and bolted a wrapper in front of it, because my use case is different: software I want to sell, not throwaway prototypes.
-Phase 4 is already running in a live test — parallel swarm.
+Phase 4 is already running in a live test — a parallel swarm I now drive through my own /wave skill.

 Geoffrey Huntley